 Give the gift that grows!
 The Botanical Bar’s monthly plant subscription is a perfect gift for plant lovers and newbies alike.
-You’ll receive The Botanical Bar’s favorite easy-to-care plants with straightforward instructions on sustaining your plants as you build lasting plant-care habits.
+You’ll receive The Botanical Bar’s favorite easy-care plants with straightforward instructions on sustaining your plants as you build lasting plant-care habits.

 Monthly plant subscription, $29.99 a month at thebotanicalbarindy.com.